rokim/words-of-wisdom/README.md

 Additionally, try building up a solid base of trust for you and the others around you, to make this work.

 ### Simplicity
 Simplicity is key in almost any field in our daily life.
-Strive for the simple solution to a problem.
+Strive for a simple solution to a problem.
 [Simple, correct, fast: in that order](https://drewdevault.com/2018/07/09/Simple-correct-fast.html).
-Try to explain a subject in a simple way, especially if it is complex.
+Try to explain a subject - especially if it is complex - in a simple way.
 Learn how to "explain like I'm five" (ELI5).